 He and Arthur Blank co-founded Home Depot in 1978 after being fired from the hardware store where they worked.
 They took the company public in 1981.

 Patrick Soon-Shiong grew up in South Africa, the child of Chinese immigrants and one of eight children.
 His parents owned a general store, and Soon-Shiong worked as a newspaper delivery boy as a teenager to earn money for college.
-A brilliant student, he started college at 16 and went on to become a doctor.
+A brilliant student, he started college at 16 and went on to become a doctor at 23.

 Hospitals were still segregated by the time he had his degree, but Soon-Shiong was determined to work at a white hospital, even though this meant earning half the salary of his white colleagues.
 He followed one of his mentors to Los Angeles, where he and his wife moved with no car and very little money.